 The formula for success.
 What’s actually needed is for the parent to ....

 - manage any stress and upset they themselves are feeling,

 - to express the heartfelt empathy that allows the child to feel and journey through their emotions until they’ve got it all out of their system and

 - hold steady with the limit (assuming it’s a fair and reasonable limit).

 Any and all attempts by the parent to stop their child expressing their upset tends to result in another upset happening before too long.
 “So I simply listen and empathize until my child is no longer upset?”
 Yes, that’s exactly what’s needed as often as is practically possible to achieve!
 But doesn’t this train them to just cry all the time?
 Actually, the opposite tends to be true.
 Children who truly get their painful emotions out of their system tend to overall become much more secure, settled and resilient.
 Yet in my years of helping parents, this simple (in theory!) process is one of the hardest things for parents to possibly achieve on a consistent basis!

 The main causes of arguments and power struggles tend to be;

 - Reasoning with an upset child who can't reason when upset.
-Our child doesn't need to agree with our decision, they simply need to see that we're very clear about it and still love and care for them.
+Our child doesn't need to agree with our decision, but they do need to see that we're very clear about it and are truly caring for them.